 And it seems that services like Patreon and Boosty are trying to solve this problem.
 But why not make it even more transparent?

 As I imagine it.
 An author with an existing portfolio and a well-established reputation invites investors to participate in their new work creation.
 In return, investors will get unique NFTs, which may arouse interest among the author's fans.
+At the same time, unique NFTs can contain very rare drafts, sources, and sketches.
+This is generally a very interesting point, and only feasible on a platform that supports data storage directly on the blockchain.

 Why?